sandstormports/gitlabhq/doc/integration/omniauth.md

         # User accounts will be created automatically when authentication was successful.
         allow_single_sign_on: ["saml", "twitter"]

+        auto_link_ldap_user: true

         # Locks down those users until they have been cleared by the admin (default: true).
         block_auto_created_users: true
     ```

-Now we can choose one or more of the Supported Providers listed above to continue
+Now we can choose one or more of the [Supported Providers](#supported-providers)
-the configuration process.
+listed above to continue the configuration process.

 ## Enable OmniAuth for an Existing User